 Side note – it is best to have a hardwire connection to the internet or computer when you can.
 WIFI and Bluetooth devices send data slower, and lag/video quality can be lost.
 Hardwired connections are the best option.

 My cell phone is now a webcam.

 I transformed my cellphone into a webcam, but I still need computer software; in my case, OBS comes into play.
 OBS allows me to capture the cellphone streaming video and stream live on Facebook or Youtube.
 If you’re wondering why I am using OBS, OBS gives me the ability to control multiple cameras.
 OBS is a TV production software that allows you to switch cameras, mic, video, and add overlays; it is a whole TV production studio at my home computer.

 STOP – Do you need a second camera?

 I spend a good two days researching, testing.
-After all that, I questioned myself on why I needed a second camera as my Logetic C920 was giving me excellent quality for streaming.
-My Galaxy S9 was slightly better, but for all I need to do to make it work, the Logetic was sitting there, ready anytime I needed.
+After all that, I questioned why I needed a second camera as my Logetic C920 gave me excellent quality for streaming.
+My Galaxy S9 was slightly better, but for all I needed to do to make it work, the Logetic was sitting there, ready anytime I needed.
 Plus, I could always step one foot closer to the camera, and the second “close-up” camera was not required.

-You can opt for a green screen, but I learned a long time ago using a green screen overloads my computer CPU processors and the video and audio lag.
+You can opt for a green screen, but I learned a long time ago using a green screen overloads my computer CPU processors, and the video and audio lags.
 Talk about frustrating, I watched a test video, and 5-minutes into the video, it freezes, pixelated, then jumps back only for the voice to be slightly off.
 All because of my CPU spike while using the green screen.
-I’ve learned green screens are not easy to work with unless you have the right lighting, camera, and computer.
-I do my best to avoid green screen whenever possible.
+I’ve learned green screens are not easy to work with unless you have the proper lighting, camera, and computer.
+I do my best to avoid green screens whenever possible.

 I learned this years ago when producing iTalkDEO.
 Not all balloons play nice with green screens.